denten-books/plain-text/1-metaphor.md

 virtual.
 For example, paper pages can be turned; we know they usually proceed one another, sequentially; and we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the metaphor.
-The turning of virtual pages should, in theory, set off a series of corresponding actions in the target, digital domain.
+The turning of virtual pages should, in theory, trigger a series of corresponding actions in the target, digital domain.
 Turning the page on a screen should correspond to a similar action on the disk.
 But the action does not necessarily meet our expectations.
 The arrangement of information stored on